cfengine/documentation/reference/components/cf-hub.markdown

 tags: [reference, components, cf-hub, enterprise]
 ---

-The data aggregator of CFEngine Enterprise.
+`cf-hub` connects to `cf-serverd` instances to collect data about a host managed by CFEngine. `cf-agent` and `cf-monitord` both store data at host in local databases. `cf-hub` connects to a `cf-serverd` instance running at a host and collect the data into its own central database. `cf-hub` automatically schedules data collection from hosts that have registered a connection with a collocated `cf-serverd`

 `cf-hub` keeps the promises made in `common`, and is affected by `common` and `hub` control bodies.

 ## Command reference

-    '--cache'
+    --cache, -a
-       (-a) - Rebuild database caches used for efficient query handling (e.g. compliance graphs)
+        Rebuild database caches used for efficient query handling (e.g. compliance graphs)

-    '--continuous'
+    --continuous, -c
-       (-c) - Continuous update mode of operation '--debug'
+        Continuous update mode of operation

+    --debug, -d
-       (-d value) - Set debugging level 0,1,2,3 '--no-fork'
+        Set debugging level 0,1,2,3.

+    --no-fork, -F
-       (-F) - Run as a foreground processes (do not fork) '--file'
+        Run as a foreground processes (do not fork)

+    --file, -f
-       (-f value) - Specify an alternative input file than the default '--help'
+        Specify an alternative input file than the default

+    --help, -h
-       (-h) - Print the help message
+        Print the help message

-    '--index'
+    --index, -i
-       (-i) - Reindex all collections in the CFEngine report database '--no-lock'
+        Reindex all collections in the CFEngine report database

+    --no-lock, -K
-       (-K) - Ignore locking constraints during execution (ifelapsed/expireafter) if "too soon" to run
+        Ignore locking constraints during execution (ifelapsed/expireafter) if "too soon" to run

-    '--logging'
+    --logging, -l
-       (-l) - Enable logging of report collection and maintenance to hub_log in the working directory
+        Enable logging of report collection and maintenance to hub_log in the working directory

-    '--maintain'
+    --maintain, -m
-       (-m) - Start database maintenance process.
+        Start database maintenance process.
 By default, entries older than 7 days (1 year for longterm reports) are purged.

-    '--dry-run'
+    --dry-run, -n
-       (-n) - All talk and no action mode - make no changes, only inform of promises not kept
+        All talk and no action mode - make no changes, only inform of promises not kept

-    '--splay_updates'
+    --splay_updates, -s
-       (-s) - Splay/load balance full-updates, overriding bootstrap times, assuming a default 5 minute update schedule.
+        Splay/load balance full-updates, overriding bootstrap times, assuming a default 5 minute update schedule.

-    '--query'
+    --query, -q
-       (-q) - Collect reports from remote host.
-Value is 'full' or 'delta'.
+        Collect reports from remote host.
+Value is 'full' or 'delta'. -H option is required.

-       -H option is required.
+    --query-host, -H
-    '--query-host'
-       (-H) - Remote hosts to gather reports from (for -q) '--version'
+        Remote hosts to gather reports from (for -q)

+    --version, -V
-       (-V) - Output the version of the software '--verbose'
+        Output the version of the software

+    --verbose, -v
-       (-v) - Output verbose information about the behavior of the agent
+        Output verbose information about the behaviour of the agent

+    --color, -C
+        Enable colorized output.
+Possible values: 'always', 'auto', 'never'.
+Default is 'never'

 ## Control Promises